-"Moderate alcohol consumption may have important health benefits in terms of reducing the risk of ischemic stroke," concludes a team of researchers at Columbia University in New York City.
-Previous studies have suggested that alcohol protects against heart disease by helping to raise blood levels of HDL ("good") cholesterol.
-However, the investigators found NO SUCH ASSOCIATION IN THEIR STUDY.
+"Moderate alcohol consumption may have important health benefits in terms of reducing the risk of ischemic stroke,[ i.e., they may not have important health benefits]," concludes a team of researchers at Columbia University in New York City.
+Previous studies have suggested that alcohol protects against heart disease by helping to raise blood levels of High Density Lipoprotein (HDL).
+However, the Japanese investigators found no such association in their study.
 But the authors also note that "heavy drinking (five or more drinks per day) was associated with (a 37%) increased risk of stroke."
 And they say the consumption of seven or more drinks per day pushed stroke risk to a level more than triple that of abstainers.

 When to abstain from drinking alcohol:

 · if you are pregnant or anticipate pregnancy

 · if you have medical conditions like liver disease or ulcers

 · if you have a family history of alcoholism